 - May lower risk of stroke (black tea too).

 - May lower risk of diabetes (black tea too) and diabetic cataracts.

 - May help prevent hair loss, but data is sketchy

 - Reduces stress, as mentioned above.

-Here’s a National Cancer Institute article about green tea.
+Here’s a National Cancer Institute article about green tea and something I wrote about the benefits of Pu Erh tea.
 There’s a whole host of other benefits that I’m forgetting but isn’t the above list enough to make you want to grab a cup?